Protect your home and family with home security

 • Motion detectors: Motion detectors are activated by movement within the protected room.
 There are various styles to meet the individual needs of the homeowner.

-• Carbon monoxide and water detection: Some monitoring systems providing carbon monoxide detection and water detection.
+• Carbon monoxide and water detection: Some monitoring systems provide carbon monoxide detection and water detection.

 Other considerations

 Even with the advent of wireless technology, many alarm systems still need a hard telephone line to dial out.
-Make sure to ask your alarm company exactly how the system will contact them in the event of a security breach.
-If you're using Voice Over Internet Protocol for your phones and internet, be sure to tell the alarm monitoring company, as transmission of alarm signals over these lines is often unreliable and other steps should be taken to ensure proper reception.
+Consider asking your alarm company exactly how the system will contact them in the event of a security breach.
+If you're using Voice Over Internet Protocol (VoIP) for your phones and internet, you may want to tell the alarm monitoring company, as transmission of alarm signals over these lines is often unreliable and other steps should be taken to ensure proper reception.
 If the hard line is still utilized, realize that many burglars know how to cut a telephone line before infiltrating a home.
-However, if the phone line is inaccessible and runs underground, the thieves can't tamper with the telephone line until after they have broken in - which is too late for them.
+However, if the phone line is inaccessible and runs underground, the thieves can't tamper with the telephone line until after they have broken in which is too late for them.
 An alternative is to purchase a cellular alarm system, which will not allow thieves to tamper with the transmission of the alarm signal.

 For more suggestions about practicing good theft deterrence and home security, read the guide to protecting yourself against home burglary.